Shake It (Kay Flock song)

-"Shake It" is a song by American rapper Kay Flock featuring fellow American rappers Cardi B, Dougie B, and Bory300, Released on April 15, 2022, it samples Akon's 2005 song "Belly Dancer (Bananza)".
+"Shake It" is a song by American rapper Kay Flock featuring fellow American rappers Cardi B, Dougie B, and Bory300.
+Released on April 15, 2022, it samples Akon's 2005 song "Belly Dancer (Bananza)".
 The music video was released on Kay Flock's YouTube channel, and features the rappers outside a convenience store in The Bronx, New York.
 It is Kay Flock's first single since releasing his debut project The D.O.A.
 Tape.
 "Shake It" became Kay Flock's highest-charting song so far on the US Billboard Hot 100, as well as Dougie B's and Bory300's first entry on the chart.
 It became Cardi's 40th entry on the chart.
+On April 24, 2023, the song was certified Gold by the RIAA.

 Critical reception

 Billboard called it an "all-new hip-hop banger".
 Remezcla said that Cardi B "is showing her artistic diversity and owning it".
 Complex wrote that Cardi B "showcases her drill flow" and "comes out swinging" in the "hard-hitting" song.
 Pitchfork noted that, on "Shake It", Cardi B "circles back to the foundation" of her previous singles "Pull Up", "Red Barz", and her mixtape era, asserting that the collaboration "isn't a shameless trend-hop", and further adding that, "unsurprisingly, [in the song] the real highlight is Cardi, who dials into a harsh flow that feels inspired by Kay.
 She fits right in."
 The Source said that Kay Flock performs "fierce sliding through the track", Dougie B and Bory300 "add their own drill tastes to the mix", and Cardi B "closes unleashing forceful lines that challenges any potential competitors".
 Uproxx called "Shake It" an "electrifying and raw drill record" and opined that Cardi B "absolutely kills her verse".
 Consequence also commented on her verse, saying that "[her] unbridled energy is the perfect fit for the sample drill production".